re-bet365/bet365-re-js/README.md

 ```

 The output of the intercepted response files are in `/output` directory.
-The obfuscated javascript is deobfuscated on the fly (at runtime) so even if bet365 changes the obfuscation implementation it should be pretty quick to get it up and running again.
+Bet365 has started to change the variable names frequently and it has been unviable to deobfuscated the javascript on the fly as the variable keep on changing.
+The new approach is the replace the obfuscated code the deobfuscated code.

 ### Recommendations
 For starting the browser, the recommendation is to create a new chrome profile just for `mitmproxy` request/response interception.
-In the future use of `obfuscated-code-logger.js` might add a lot of noise to console debugging log.
+In the future, use of `obfuscated-code-logger.js` might add a lot of noise to console debugging log.
 `Clear Cache` extension is useful for clearing the cache from the toolbar or binding keyboard shortcut.

 ## Development